zhuangheihei/ECEN602_Socket_Programming/README.md

 * The IDE is cloud 9.

-* Hong Zhuang implements the server program.
+* Hong Zhuang implements the server program, readline() function.
-* Ying Wang implements the client program and makefile, and conducted testing.
+* Ying Wang implements the client program, writen() function, makefile, and conducted testing.

 * How to run:
 Run make to generate executable files for the project, client and server.
 Run make clean to remove all the